poechlauerbe/F1-app/OpenPoints.md

 - add photo (maybe only for bigger devices)
 - think about update strategy to not reload everything all the time

+### Raceinfo
+- change time/date value of start & end time
+- what does rainfall mean - which values?
+- what does wind direction mean?
+- info: 1 update per minute

 Buglist:
 - linter - change config-file for JavaScript - change tabs/spaces